reshamas/fastai_deeplearn_part1/lessons/takeaways_tips_errors.md

 3.  **Rare Cases**  You can replicate the rare classes to make them more balanced.
 Never throw away data!

+# Best Practices

+1. When opening a notebook in fastai library, make a copy with the prefix **tmp**.  "tmp" files are included in fastai repo's [.gitignore](https://github.com/fastai/fastai/blob/master/.gitignore)

 # Solving Errors
 1. Do `git pull` of [fastai library](https://github.com/fastai/fastai).
 Updates may sort out some errors.
 ```bash